OpenChemistry/tomvizdocs/docs/alignment.md

 ### Save the reconstruction data

 The reconstructed data is shown as a child dataset of the original data in Tomviz.
 User can highlight it by clicking on it.
-The data can be saved by going to the ```File``` menu and selecting ```Save Data```, as shown in the screenshot below.
+The data can be saved by going to the <code>File</code> menu and selecting <code>Save Data</code>, as shown in the screenshot below.

 ![Save data](img/tomviz_save_data.png)